This article describes the steps to install Drupal on Windows with XAMPP support.

 From personal blogs to eCommerce to almost any type of website.
 To run Drupal, you must install a webserver, a database server, and PHP server scripting modules.

-Majority of the time Drupal will be installed on a Linux system, including Ubuntu with either the LAMP or LEMP stack.
-However, there are some open source projects today that are making it possible to install Drupal on Microsoft Windows desktops and servers.
+Drupal will usually be installed on a Linux system, including Ubuntu, with either the LAMP or LEMP stack.
+However, some open-source projects today enable installing Drupal on Microsoft Windows desktops and servers.

 One such project is XAMPP.
-XAMPP is a completely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
+XAMPP is an entirely free, easy-to-install Apache distribution containing MariaDB, PHP, and Perl.

-To get XAMPP installed on Windows, head over to Apache Friends website and download the Windows version
+To install XAMPP on Windows, download the Windows version to the Apache Friends website.

 Accept the default installation directory: C:\xampp

-This should bring up Apache XAMPP default page.
+This should bring up the Apache XAMPP default page.

-To validate that MariaDB is installed and functioning, open the Shell command prompt on the right of XAMPP Control Panel.
-This should launch the command shell. then type the commands below:
+To validate that MariaDB is installed and functioning, open the Shell command prompt on the right of the XAMPP Control Panel.
+This should launch the command shell.
+Then type the commands below:

-To secure MariaDB database server, open the Shell command windows again, then type the commands below.
+To secure the MariaDB database server, open the Shell command windows again, then type the commands below.